buildkite/docs/pages/integrations/github.md

 * _Rebuild pull requests when they become ready for review_
 * _Build pull requests from third-party forked repositories_.
 Make sure to check the [managing secrets](/docs/pipelines/secrets) guide if you choose to do this.

-If you want to prefix branch names for third-party forked builds to ensure they don't trigger branch conditions then you need to select _Prefix third-party fork branch names_.
+If you want to control which third-party forks can trigger builds in GitHub, you can prefix the branches from third-party forks with the contributor's username.
+For example, the `main` branch from `some-user` becomes `some-user:main`.
+You can then detect these using a pre-command hook or something similar before running a build.
+To enable prefixing the branch names, go to the GitHub settings for the pipeline and select _Prefix third-party fork branch names_.

 If you want to run builds only on pull requests, set the _Branch Filter Pattern_ in the pipeline to a branch name that will never occur (such as "this-branch-will-never-occur").
 Pull request builds ignore the _Branch Filter Pattern_, and all pushes to other branches that don't match the pattern are ignored.